-An extremely important but seldom talked about topic in credit card processing is merchant account holds.
-One of the most financially devastating things that can happen to a business is for a processing bank to freeze your merchant account.
+An extremely important but seldom talked about topic in credit card processing is merchant account holds and freezes.

 - What causes merchant account holds?

 - What do I do if my merchant account is held?